mrphrazer/obfuscation_detection/README.md

 * are outlined by the compiler to implement functionalities utilized across various code locations
 * are trampolines to other functions
 * are part of code obfuscation schemes (e.g., outlined computations for control-flow obfuscation)

+### Recursive Functions

+This helper identifies recursive functions---functions that directly or indirectly call themselves.
+Recursive functions may indicate:

+* algorithmic implementations such as tree or graph traversal
+* obfuscated code designed to complicate static analysis
+* implementations of mathematical algorithms or complex parsing routines
+* potential stack overflow vulnerabilities due to deep recursion

 ### Section Entropy